Contains dairy and nuts

 - 6 - medium sized sweet potatoes, scrubbed well

 - 1 - red chilli, finely sliced

 - 3/4cup - pecans, toasted and roughly chopped

 - Preheat oven to 200 degrees Celsius.

-- Bring a medium sized saucepan of water or stock to the boil and cook the mung beans for 20-30 minutes until tender.
+- Bring a medium sized saucepan of water or stock to the boil and cook the mung beans for 20-30 minutes until tender (but not mushy).

-- Drain and let cool slightly before tossing with the olive oil, lemon juice and dill.
+- Drain and let cool slightly before tossing with the olive oil, lemon and dill.

 - Finish by scattering the chilli, red onion and pecans on top.